-At Tsugu Tsugu, we are strong advocates of up-cycling.
-The difference between upcycling and recycling is that, compared to recycling, up-cycling adds an extra value to it.
+At Tsugu Tsugu, we are strong advocates of upcycling.
+Upcycling consist of finding a new use for a broken or unused object while adding an extra value to it.
 As a company specialized in kintsugi repair, we see kintsugi as a traditional type of upcycling.
-With kintsugi, we do not simply aim to revert broken objects to their original state, we turn them in pieces of art by highlighting the scars of each object.
+With kintsugi, we do not simply aim to revert broken objects to their original state, we turn them into pieces of art by highlighting their scars.

-If you have broken vessels sleeping in your cupboards, it may me time to give them new life to all of these pieces of tableware waiting to be used again.
+If you have broken vessels sleeping in your cupboards, it may be time to give them new life and give them the chance to be reused again.

-Every year, large quantities of ceramics and tableware are throw away due to chips, cracks or breakage.
+Every year, large quantities of ceramics and tableware are thrown away due to chips, cracks or breakage.
 And yet, most of these items could still be used if only they were repaired properly.
 At Tsugu Tsugu, we aim to uncover the potential of broken ceramics and inspire people to look at what is hiding in their attic or cupboards before buying anything new.

-If you have chipped, cracked, broken pieces of tableware that you do not use, you can donate them to our studio in Hiroo.
-Our team of kintsugist will be honored to restore each items and give it a new glow with kintsugi.
+If you have chipped, cracked, broken pieces of tableware that you do not use, you can donate them to our studio in Ebisu/Hiroo.
+Our team of kintsugists will be honored to restore each item and give it a new glow with kintsugi.

 Kintsugi has been used for centuries to repair broken ceramics in Japan.
 It became very popular in the Muromachi era (around the 14th century), which saw the culture of zen and tea ceremony flourish.
-At the time, kintsugi was often used to repair bowls used for the tea ceremony were often repaired with kintsugi.
+At the time, kintsugi was often used to repair bowls used for the tea ceremony.

-Over the last few years, kintsugi has got in the limelight again.
-In an age where we are much more aware of our environmental footprint and its impact on our environment, a lot of people have got an increased interest in ways to repair the things they have instead of constant replacing with something new.
-In this context, kintsugi is getting popular again as a great way to extend the period of use of broken piece of tableware.
-With its focus on up-cycling and its exclusive use of natural ingredients, kintsugi is a technique strongly rooted in a respect for nature and a philosophy that fosters sustainability.
+Over the last few years, kintsugi has been in the limelight again.
+Nowadays, we are much more aware of our environmental footprint, a lot of people have got an increased interest in finding ways to repair the things they have instead of constantly replacing them with new objects.
+In this context, kintsugi is getting popular again as a great way to extend the period of use of broken pieces of tableware.
+With its focus on upcycling and its exclusive use of natural ingredients, kintsugi is a technique strongly rooted in a respect for nature and a philosophy that fosters sustainability.

 Thanks to its efforts towards a more sustainable society through the promotion of kintsugi, Tsugu Tsugu has been recognized by the Japanese SDG Association as a SDG-compliant business.

 Each of our students is asked to bring chipped, cracked or broken items to work on during the workshops.
-If they do not have any item they can work on, we usually provide one.
+However, our students sometimes do not have any broken objects to repair.

 Who can join the Kintsugi Upcycle Project?